 If you or someone you know are a longtime Wheaton resident and are interested in being a guest on “Wheaton Remembers,” contact Richard Sagen at 630-260-2036 or email@example.com.
 The City is seeking both individuals and small groups to participate in the series.

-Former principal Chuck Baker sits down with Ross Truemper, John Stacey and Don Longacre to reflect on everything from Civil Rights in Wheaton to Friday night football games, overcrowding in the school, and the opening of a second high school.
+Former principal Chuck Baker invites Ross Truemper, John Stacey and Don Longacre to reflect on everything from Civil Rights in Wheaton to Friday night football games, overcrowding in the school, and the opening of a second high school.

 Chuck Baker invites Dave Young and Brian Ebbert, Wheaton Community High School class of 1957 and 1958.
 They discuss what Wheaton was like in the 1950s.